Self-Guided Brainspotting

 Share any memories that hold value or disturbance with your therapist or mentor to support deeper processing when that feels helpful to do.

-Click HERE to schedule an appointment with a Somatic therapist who guides Brainspotting for trauma resolutions including self-confidence and secure attachment.
+Click HERE to schedule an appointment with a Somatic therapist who guides Brainspotting for trauma integration, including self-confidence and secure attachment.